-Sometimes this is hard to bring off believably.
+Sometimes, this is hard to pull off believably.
 In many cases, if you listen carefully to the supposedly innocent phrases, they don't sound natural, don't fit the conversation, and are totally unlike the way the characters usually speak.
 In fact, it was tailor-made to lead to a misunderstanding, and makes a lot more sense in that context than in the supposed true meaning.
 But the situation is often so distracting it's hard to notice at first.

 This is also often pulled off on other characters in-story.
 Sometimes, the viewers will see the explanation of the scene first, and then we cut to an angle from which an ugly subtext can be (mis)construed by outside observers.

 Usually perpetrated immediately upon return from a commercial, for comedic effect.

 Sister trope of Not What It Looks Like, which is for situations, instead of just speech.